nuxeo-sandbox/nuxeo-labs-dynamic-fields/README.md

     ```

 The configured chain is called every time the customer ID is needed (e.g. when listing schema definitions or rendering widgets).

+> [!IMPORTANT]
+> The misc `customerId` fields are required, make sure to prefill them, typically in the `Empty document created" event, calling your _GetCustomerId_ chain.

 ## ACLs and Permissions